From Financial Reform to Algorithmic Accountability

 3. The EU AI Act as the Modern Consumer Shield

 Just as post-crisis legislation forced financial institutions to adopt rigorous compliance frameworks, the European Union's AI Act serves as the modern safeguard for the digital economy.
-It targets High-Risk AI systems deployed in sectors like finance, HR, and infrastructure.
+It targets High-Risk AI systems deployed in critical infrastructures.

+Specifically, as documented in extensive research on retail credit scoring, models determining financial risk require absolute transparency.
 However, legislative intent is insufficient on its own.
-To protect consumers from algorithmic discrimination, laws must be translated into verifiable engineering standards.
+To protect consumers from algorithmic discrimination, laws must be translated into verifiable data standards.

 4. ISO Engineering Standards for Algorithmic Fairness